cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   actions: Actions from all actors.
 This list has the same length and order as the list of actors provided in `trial_params`.
 -   rewards: List of rewards sent to actors.
 -   messages: List of user data sent to actors or the environment.
 -   trial_params: Trial parameters used for a trial.
-This is sent on start of a trial, as the first message in the `OnLogSample` stream.
+This is sent on start of a trial, as the first message in the `RunTrialDatalog` stream.
 -   sample: A data sample to be logged.

 ### `LogExporterSampleReply`

-Reply message for the `OnLogSample` procedure.
+Reply message for the `RunTrialDatalog` procedure.

 ```protobuf
 message LogExporterSampleReply {}